banorton/mastersudoku/README.md

 npm start
 ```

-The frontend will be available at `http://localhost:3000`
+The client will be available at `http://localhost:3000`

 #### 4. Test the Application